Amazon Luna

 Amazon Luna is a cloud gaming platform developed and operated by Amazon.
 The platform has integration with Twitch and is available on Windows, macOS, ChromeOS, Amazon Fire TV, iOS and iPadOS (as a progressive web app) as well as Android.
 Games and channels from brands such as Ubisoft+ and Jackbox Games are accessed via the Luna+ paid subscription.

-Luna uses the Windows Server operating system and Nvidia Tesla T4 graphics cards from Amazon Web Services for streaming games, and is available in the United States, Austria, Canada, France, Germany, Italy, The Netherlands, Poland, Spain, United Kingdom, Sweden, Portugal, Belgium, and Luxembourg.
-Luna's competitors include other cloud gaming platforms like Xbox Cloud Gaming, PlayStation Plus cloud streaming, and GeForce Now.
+Luna uses the Windows Server operating system and Nvidia Tesla T4 graphics cards from Amazon Web Services for streaming games, and is available in the United States, Austria, Canada, France, Germany, Italy, the Netherlands, Poland, Spain, United Kingdom, Sweden, Portugal, Belgium, and Luxembourg.
+Luna's competitors include other cloud gaming platforms like Boosteroid, Xbox Cloud Gaming, PlayStation Plus cloud streaming, and GeForce Now.

 History

 Luna had a soft launch with early access to invited subscribers only on October 20, 2020.
 In its early access state, Amazon Luna featured about 100 different games combined with an introductory price of $5.99 a month.
 Luna subscribers have access to Ubisoft and Epic Games titles the same day they release through their respective channels.
 The Ubisoft+ channel costs an additional $14.99 per month.
 The Epic Games titles, such as Fortnite are free, but require purchasing a copy of a game.

+On October 1, 2025, Amazon rebranded its Prime Gaming (formerly Twitch Prime) services under the Amazon Luna label.

+In April 2026, Amazon announced significant changes to the platform, including the removal of previously purchased games and third-party subscriptions, giving users until 10 June 2026 to access titles bought before 10 April, after which they would be removed from libraries without refunds.

 Features

+System requirements

+The Amazon Luna web app supports Windows, macOS, ChromeOS, Android, iOS, Fire TV Devices (FireOS 5, Vega OS 1.1 or newer), Fire Tablets (2018 or newer), Samsung smart TVs (2020 or newer), LG smart TVs (2021 or newer), and Comcast Devices.
+A minimum internet speed of 10 Mbps, and 5 GHz wireless connection or wired Ethernet connection is recommended.

+The officially supported web browsers are Google Chrome, Microsoft Edge, and Apple Safari.
+Other web browsers (such as Firefox, Opera) may display an unsupported error message, but this can be bypassed with user agent spoofing by making a web browser identify itself as Chrome.